Last date modified: 2026-May-22

 - [ABC]—indicates merged content that is pulled directly from the pre-existing record.
 Relativity populates these prompts for you.

-The Templates browser is located in the left-side column on your screen.
+The Templates browser is located on the left side of your screen.
 If you do not see the browser panel or browser icon, make sure you are on the Letter Template Management tab.
 If the browser panel is collapsed, click the browser icon to expand it.![]()

 - Select a template from the Templates browser.
-The form content appears in the preview pane.
+The email appears in the preview pane.

 - Click the Edit icon (it looks like a pencil) located in the upper right corner of the preview pane.